takahser/integration/README.md

 Once `make dev` is complete, you will be in a shell in the provider container.

-Dependencies should have been installed but you can install the dependencies if they are missing using the following command:
+Dependencies should have been installed but you can install the dependencies using the following command if they are missing:

 ```bash
 cd /usr/src/app && yarn